From Contract to House Keys: Breaking Down the House Closing Process

 You’ve found the perfect house, and the seller has accepted your terms.
 Congratulations — but don’t break out the champagne just yet!
 You still have to make it through the house closing process, where inspections, credit problems, or paperwork issues can trip you up.

-We’ve talked to an experienced real estate agent who’s been through hundreds of closings, reviewed closing documents, and broken the house closing process into 17 steps.
-Keep this list handy as you move through the steps toward closing day when you’ll finally get the keys to your new home.
+We’ve talked to an experienced real estate agent who’s been through hundreds of closings, reviewed thousands of closing documents, and broken the house closing process into 17 steps.
+Keep this list handy as you move through the steps toward closing day, when you’ll finally get the keys to your new home.

 How long does the house closing process take?

-The closing process takes so long because so much happens in those six-to-eight weeks.
-House inspections, possible renegotiations with the seller, an appraisal, a title review, and approval of your mortgage applications are just some of the events that go on during the closing process.
+The closing process takes a month or so because so much happens within this period: house inspections, possible renegotiations with the seller, an appraisal, a title review, and approval of your mortgage applications.

-Some of the steps can be carried out concurrently — you can lock in your mortgage rate while shopping for home insurance, for instance.
+Some of the steps can be carried out concurrently.
+For instance, you can lock in your mortgage rate while shopping for home insurance.
 It’s essential to stay on top of events leading up to the closing.
 A good real estate agent will be with you every step of the way, making sure things are progressing.

 A typical house closing process follows these steps.